Thousands ignore ban in Paris to protest Israeli offensive in Gaza

 "Anti-Semitic violence exists: we must face it head on," Cazeneuve said.

-Some protesters, NGOs and even ruling Socialist politicians have criticized the bans on the rallies as counter-productive.
+Some protesters, NGOs and even ruling Socialist politicians have criticised the bans on the rallies as counter-productive.

 Cazeneuve noted that over the last two weeks, five marches had been banned, out of about 300 such protests across the country.